 What should you look for in a simulation solution for design engineers in your organization?
 How do a design engineer’s needs differ from those of an analyst?
 Why should a company even invest in simulation for design engineers in the first place?

 Tech-Clarity’s Simulation Buyer’s Guide for Design Engineers helps answer these questions.
-Based on a survey of 195 companies, this report reveals what Top Performing companies value most in a simulation solution for design engineers.
+Based on a survey of 195 companies, this report reveals what Top Performing companies value most in a CAE solution for design engineers.
 While this report is not an exhaustive list of requirements, it serves as a guide to help you focus on the selection criteria that matter most to design engineers.

 Please enjoy the summary* below.

 For the full Buyer’s Guide, please visit our sponsor PTC (registration required).

 THE ROLE OF SIMULATION DURING DESIGN

 What if you could improve your design efficiency by 7% or lower your lower your prototype costs by 10%?
 Our survey results found that Top Performing companies have experienced these benefits and more since their design engineers started using simulation.
 So what’s the best way to see similar results?
 Let’s explore that question.

 How Design Engineers Use Simulation